The new ergonomic legislation requires employees in summary to:

 What types of lower back pain are influenced by being overweight?
 I will explore this in a future post.

 Most of us don’t like bending our knees when we go down quickly to pick something up off from the ground.
 Why is this?
-Well, it takes more energy to bend your knees than to bend your back, and all of nature generally likes to take the easy route.
+Well, it takes more energy to bend your knees than to bend your back, and naturally we avoid using unnecessary energy.